-Maryland law permits competitive natural gas suppliers to offer gas supply to retail customers, including residential customers, in addition to the regulated gas utility.
-The suppliers must have a license from the Maryland Public Service Commission MD (PSC) and comply with the law and MD PSC regulations.
+Maryland law also permits natural gas suppliers to offer gas supply to retail customers, including residential customers, in addition to the regulated gas utility.
+The suppliers must have a license from the MD PSC and comply with the law and MD PSC regulations.
 Supplier prices are not subject to regulation.